 Pigeon Cay Beach: Pigeon Cay Beach is located about a half a mile off Queen's Highway on the east coast.

-Another idea is to go see some of the more popular area land formations.
-Other options like these on Cat Island are displayed here:
+Another fun idea is to go see some of the more popular area land formations.
+Fully natural attractions like these on Cat Island can be seen below.

 |Lake||9.0 mi.
 South-Southeast of Central The Bight|